useyourname/SFML2-GroundZero/README.md

 SFML2-GroundZero
 ================

-simple game to try out SFML2 with disastrous coding practices in use
+simple game to try out SFML2

 to run game (only works on Mac OSX, makefile uses GCC):
 --------------